Top First-Generation Scholarships to Apply for in May 2025

 Best First-Generation Scholarships

-Scholarships for Undergraduate Students
+1. Scholarships for Undergraduate Students

 Scholarships for undergraduate students aim to ease the burden of college costs, offering financial support based on various criteria such as academic excellence, community involvement, specific talents, or personal backgrounds.
+This diverse array of scholarships targets students of all majors and has few eligibility requirements.

-Scholarships for College Students
+1. Scholarships for Hispanic Students

-How to Apply for First-Generation Scholarships
+How to Apply for Financial Aid as First-Generation College Students

 Applying to first-generation scholarships is just like applying to other scholarships.
 It requires careful research and dedication to meet all of the application requirements.
 In general, the following is a list of important steps to take as you apply for a first-generation scholarship.

-Exploring Scholarship Opportunities
+1. Exploring Scholarship Opportunities

-Conducting research is also crucial to finding the right first-generation scholarship for you.
+Conducting research is crucial to finding the right first-generation scholarship for you.
 You can most easily find first-generation scholarships through websites, your school's college counselor (if you have one), and scholarship search engines.
-These sources can help you find scholarships funded by a variety of sources ranging from public companies to individuals.
+These sources can help you find scholarships funded by a variety of sources, ranging from public companies to individuals.

 Furthermore, not only are there many first-generation student scholarships to choose from that are funded by third parties, but if you are already accepted to an accredited institution, your school may also offer scholarships specifically for first-generation college students.
 Reach out to your school's financial aid office to find out what opportunities await you.